anusarati/disk_tree/README.md

 # Disk Tree

+Made when I had less experience with C++ and inheritance

 Implements an AVL tree that allocates its nodes on a file, which can be stored on a disk.
 Also implements some parts of std::set and std::map.